Dance Video Index

 Mushibiraki

-Sending off Hijikata Tatsumi 'Mushibiraki' - Tohoku Butoh Masudama' was an event held in Masudama Village in Yamagata as a sending off event after the death of Hijikata Tatsumi in January 1986.
+Sending off Tatsumi Hijikata 'Mushibiraki' - Tohoku Butoh Masudama' was an event held in Masudama Village in Yamagata as a sending off event after the death of Tatsumi Hijikata in January 1986.
 According to the programme nearly 50 butoh dancers participated on 10 stages across the village.
 'Mushibiraki' is what Hijikata referred to spreading costumes out on the verandah at the end of the rainy season.

 - Asbestos-kan